-As part of their one page plan profile, children are asked to think about their futures, although we know these are likely to change.
+As part of their pupil passport, SEN children are asked to think about their futures, although we know these ideas are likely to change.
 We want all of our children to have aspirations and to plan for possible futures.
 If we know about children's hopes and dreams, we can sometimes direct them towards local opportunities for developing their skills and interests.